 (a) Continuation of Counsel.
-When a defendant in a criminal case seeks to appeal, defendant's counsel, whether retained or appointed, is responsible for representing the defendant unless relieved by this court.
+A criminal defendant’s counsel, whether retained or appointed, is responsible for representing the defendant on appeal unless relieved by this court.
+This responsibility includes complying with FRAP and all LRS and IOPs.

 (b) Motion to Withdraw -- Frivolousness of Appeal.
 Counsel who seeks to withdraw from representing a defendant on appeal on the ground that the appeal presents no nonfrivolous issues must file a motion and brief in accordance with Anders v.
 California, 386 U.S. 738 (1967), subsequent case law, and this court's instructions.